SentryPeer/SentryPeer/README.md

     brew tap sentrypeer/sentrypeer
     brew install sentrypeer

+### Running SentryPeer

-Once built, you can run like so to start in debug mode (this won't work as a daemon yet):
+Once built, you can run like so to start in debug mode and syslog logging (this won't work as a daemon yet):

-    ./sentrypeer -d
+    ./sentrypeer -ds
     Starting sentrypeer...
+    Starting http daemon...
     Configuring local address...
     Creating socket...
     Binding socket to local address...